kristianwiklund/pajnes/README.md

-IK*A SPARSNÄS clone, using an Adafruit 2.8" TFT on an RPI.
+MVP on an IKEA SPARSNÄS clone, using an Adafruit 2.8" TFT on an RPI.

 Consumes mqtt from https://github.com/psvanstrom/esphome-p1reader to display things on screen.